-Different kinds of independence
+Different kinds of independence: home, work and school

 While some teens crave freedom and independence from a young age, others need a little push to become confident and self-motivated.
 Wherever your child sits on this spectrum, there is a whole range of skills they can learn that will help them to become a confident, independent adult.
 Skills you can help them practise are:

 - being independent at home – learning to cook, clean and do their laundry

 - managing their time – being responsible for their work and study

 - being confident in the outside world – meeting people, and dealing with new situations

 - looking out for themselves and their friends – being responsible when out and about.

 Teens mature at different rates, so what their friends are doing may not be right for your teen at the same time.
 It’s good to keep an open dialogue going with your teen.
 Talk about their developing independence, and find common ground where they feel independent and you feel assured that they’re staying safe.

 Encourage independence by setting clear boundaries